 A brief program summary is listed below.

 Hotel and Travel Information: Call the Turkey Run Inn at 1-877-563-4371 by October 6th to reserve your room using group code 1106IF.
+There is limited availability.
 Rooms are available at the following rates (+ tax):

 (link to driving directions to Turkey Run Inn)